Embassy of Finland

 What documents do I need?

-For a full list of documentation required, you should check the Finnish Embassy website as requirements may change.
+The University has a checklist to assist you in collecting the required documents, however for a full list of documentation required, you should check the Finnish Embassy website as requirements may change.

 How do I get to the Embassy?